 - The powdered root with honey is given for dropsy, leukoderma, tonsillitis, and chronic dyspepsia.

 - For fever, indigestion, and digestive disorders, one pinch of root powder is taken with warm water.

 - The fresh leaves ground with water are applied in acute, and chronic rheumatism.

 - For swelling, the seed paste is applied externally.

-- For leucoderma, skin diseases, wounds and swelling the paste of leaves is applied topically on affected areas.
+- For leucoderma, skin diseases, wounds, and swelling the paste of leaves is applied topically on the affected areas.